Stackato-Apps/pet-store/README.md

 Java Pet Store Sample
 =============

 This is a Java sample using the Spring framework.
+This application uses a java buildpack.

 Building the Application
 ------------------------